carini599/project_disaster_response/README.md

 ### Machine Learing Model (NLP-Pipeline)
 The machine learning model can be trained using the code train_classifier.py from the "models" folder.
 Start the code by specifying the database and the file for the model (e .g. python train_classifier.py ../data/DisasterResponse.db classifier.pkl).
-The result is exported into a pickle file (classifier.pkl), which is already prepared in the repository and will just be replaced by executing the code again.
+The result is exported into a pickle file (classifier.pkl).

 ### Web App
 The web app can be started by executing the code run.py from the folder "app".
 I therefore used a venv.
 The code then starts the flask server and provides an IP-address where the web app can be used.